 Alexander Smith is a devout African-American Christian and an ordained minister.
-Working as a first responder for going on 21 years, he has dedicated his life to serving and protecting his community.
-Currently, Alex works as an Air Mask Technician for the Atlantic City Fire Department.
+Working as a first responder since 2004, he has dedicated his life to serving and protecting his community.
+Since 2015, Alex works as an Air Mask Technician for the Atlantic City Fire Department.
 He believes that his faith and conscience require him to wear a short beard, in accordance with Scripture and to set a godly example for his congregation.
-Unfortunately, fire department policy prohibits beards of any length.
-The purported reason for this policy is to ensure that all service members can wear protective face masks as required by their role.
+Fire department policy prohibits beards; the purported reason for this policy is to ensure that all service members can wear protective face masks as required by their role.
 But Alex’s job within the fire department is not to fight fires – it’s to fit masks and refill air tanks for his colleagues who are engaged in fire suppression.
 For this reason, Alex’s beard would not pose a safety hazard to anyone.

-“No one should have to choose between their livelihood and practicing their faith, but that’s the choice that Atlantic City has forced upon Alex,” said Kayla Toney, Associate Counsel at First Liberty.
+“No one should have to choose between their livelihood and practicing their faith, but that’s the choice that Atlantic City forced upon Alex,” said Kayla Toney, Counsel at First Liberty.

 In the brief filed on April 3, 2024, Alex’s attorneys argued, “This appeal is an ideal opportunity for this Court to provide much-needed guidance after the Supreme Court’s decision last term in Groff.
 Mr. Smith deserves his day in court to ask the jury to hold ACFD accountable for failing to accommodate his sincere religious exercise.
 On the present record, ACFD hasn’t shown that allowing an administrative employee to grow a beard would result in substantial increased costs.”

-Recently, Associate Counsel Kayla Toney argued on behalf of Alex at the Third Circuit Court of Appeals pointing out, “The Department has refused to make any accommodation for our client’s religious beliefs, even though federal law and the Constitution require it.”
-We await judgment from the Third Circuit.
+In October 2024, Counsel Kayla Toney argued on behalf of Alex at the U.S. Court of Appeals for the Third Circuit, pointing out, “The Department has refused to make any accommodation for our client’s religious beliefs, even though federal law and the Constitution require it.”

 News Release